 10 Country Songs Inspired by September 11, 2001

-Anyone who was live on September 11, 2001, and remembers the horror that unfolded both in person and on television that day, will never forget the range of emotions they felt amid the sadness, destruction, devastation, and loss.
+Anyone who was alive on September 11, 2001, and remembers the horror that unfolded that day both in person and on television, will never, ever forget the range of emotions that they felt amid the sadness, destruction, devastation, and loss.

 This song was released in November 2001 and was written in response to the September 11th attacks.
 This song got a whole lot of attention after CMT refused to allow Charlie Daniels to perform it during the Country Freedom Concert which was a benefit to raise funds for the Salvation Army's disaster relief efforts in New York City.
 Charlie refused to go on the show saying that "if my song would be offensive, then my presence would be offensive."

 Alan Jackson went for a walk on September 11th and when he got back home, he heard about the attacks.
 Jackson wanted to write a song to express all of the feelings and thoughts that he had, but he struggled to find the right words.
 On the morning of Sunday, October 28, 2001, Alan woke up with the melody, opening lines and chorus going through his head.
 Later that morning, Alan completed writing the lyrics to the song.

 Toby's dad was killed in a car crash on March 24, 2001.
 That, combined with the awfulness of September 11, 2001 is what led Toby to write this song, which he did by the way, in just 20 minutes.

 There's no doubt that this is one of the most well-known patriotic songs to be released in the aftermath of the September 11th attacks, but believe it or not, there was a lot of controversy around it.
 People felt that the song had a hidden message in it and that it was an accusation that anyone who disagreed with the United State's involvement in Afghanistan had "forgotten" about 9/11.
 Worley has said that's not the case at all.
 He just wanted the song to show support for the victims, their families, the veterans and the troops.